pandyke/bot-log-mining/README.md

 ## Bot Log Parser

-The file `bot_log_parser.py` parses the...
+The file `bot_log_parser.py` parses bot logs into the XES process mining format.
-The resulting DataFrames are saved to the folder `results`.
+It uses several bot logs from the `data` folder and the resulting XES files are saved to the `results` folder.
+Depending on the use case and on specific format of a bot log, different attributes values are needed as input and can be configured in the file.
 To run the file, execute the following command:
 ```
 python3 bot_log_parser.py